 The Legislative Branch

 Palm Beach County is governed by the seven-member Board of County Commissioners (BCC).
 Board members are elected to staggered four-year terms by registered voters in the district in which the commissioners reside.
 Commissioners are sworn into office two weeks after being elected in the November general election and may not serve more than two consecutive four-year terms.
 The BCC elects a mayor to preside over commission meetings and serve as the ceremonial head of Palm Beach County government.
-A vice mayor is also selected to assume these duties in the absence of the chair.
+A vice mayor is also selected to assume these duties in the absence of the mayor.

 The Palm Beach County Charter and Chapter 125.01 of the Florida Statutes establish the specific duties and powers of the Board of County Commissioners.
 The BCC adopts ordinances (local laws) and resolutions to establish policies and programs aimed at protecting the health, safety and general welfare of Palm Beach County residents.
 The BCC works to resolve major problems facing local government and guides growth and development throughout the county to be consistent with the public interest.
 Following are some of the specific duties undertaken by the BCC: Provide law enforcement and fire-rescue protection and disaster relief services;

-- Construct and maintain county-owned buildings, roads and bridges, and utility systems;\
+- Construct and maintain county-owned buildings, roads and bridges, and utility systems;

 - Provide programs for housing, community redevelopment, land conservation, flood and beach erosion control, and air-pollution control;